Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme.md

   ```powersehll
    .\iot_stoplog.ps1 -TraceName IotTrace
   ```

-## Windows
-On Windows logman or PerfView can be used to collect traces.
-For more information please see https://github.com/dotnet/runtime/blob/master/docs/workflow/debugging/libraries/windows-instructions.md#traces

 ## Linux
 On Linux and OSX LTTNG and perfcollect can be used to collect traces.
 For more information please see https://github.com/dotnet/runtime/blob/master/docs/project/linux-performance-tracing.md